Dv04/aixavier/docs/next_steps.md

 # Next Steps – Aixavier Edge Analytics Stack
-_Date: 2025-10-31_
+_Date: 2025-11-09_

 ## TL;DR
-**Verdict:** The repo is **demo-ready** (object + pose services now run through the real detector pipeline with ONNX/TensorRT fallbacks) but **not yet production-ready / deployable to real cameras**.
-Other modalities (face, action) still use simulated emitters, secrets remain unresolved ({40} placeholders), model bootstrap creates placeholders not real engines, and CI would fail the placeholder hygiene check.
+**Verdict:** The repo is **demo-ready** for the eight workloads covered by the current detectors/rules and now carries a **single source of truth for all 22 analytics use cases** via the new manifest/registry.
+We are still **not production-ready**: face/action detectors stay simulated, secrets remain unresolved (40 placeholders), model bootstrap only creates placeholders, and CI would fail the placeholder hygiene gate.

-Recent work (2025-10-31):
+Recent work (2025-11-09):
-- Implemented configurable object detection runner (`src/runners/main.py`) with ONNX/TensorRT support and heuristic fallback.
+- Parsed `All Data Analytics use cases for CCTV under POC.xlsx` into `assets/usecases/catalog.yaml` and surfaced it through `src/aixavier/core/usecases.py` so rules/tests/CLI can reason over all 22 workloads.
-- Added pose detection wiring, docker-compose service, and artifact publishing.
+- Taught `src/rules/engine.py` to hydrate metadata from the registry (complete with `summary()`), ensuring even unimplemented workloads appear in reports.
-- Updated rule engine dwell logic and unit tests (`pytest` now passes).
+- Updated docs and configs to pull ONNX weights from modality folders (`models/pose/onnx/...`) and kept TensorRT promotion under `models/usecases/<slug>/`.
-- Mounted `models/` into detector containers and created `models/usecases/` locker for production engines.
+- Carried forward earlier detector-and-runner fixes (object + pose ONNX/TRT runtime) plus demo profile wiring.

 ---